-Our objective is to form an opinion on the Authority's financial statements under International Standards on Auditing (UK) as prepared by you in accordance with International Financial Reporting Standards as adopted by the UK, and as interpreted and adapted by the Code of Practice on Local Authority Accounting.
+Our objective is to form an opinion on the Council's financial statements under International Standards on Auditing (UK) as prepared by you in accordance with International Financial Reporting Standards as adopted by the UK, and as interpreted and adapted by the Code of Practice on Local Authority Accounting.

-Our responsibilities in relation to the financial statement audit are set out in the formal terms of engagement between the PSAA's appointed auditors and audited bodies.
-We are responsible for forming and expressing an opinion on the financial statements that have been prepared by management with the oversight of the Standards and Governance Committee.
-The audit does not relieve management or the Standards and Governance Committee of their responsibilities.
+Our responsibilities in relation to the financial statement audit are set out in .
+We are responsible for forming and expressing an opinion on the financial statements that have been prepared by management with the oversight of the Audit Committee.
+The audit does not relieve management or the Audit Committee of their responsibilities.